-"Secretary" means the secretary of the Department of Health and Human Resources: Provided, That beginning January 1, 2024, "secretary" means the secretary of the Department of Human Services.
+54 "Secretary" means the secretary of the Department of Human Services.

-"Estate" means all real and personal property and other assets included within the individual's estate as defined in the state's probate law.
+55 "Estate" means all real and personal property and other assets included within the 56 individual's estate as defined in the state's probate law.

-"Services" means nursing facility services, home and community-based services, and related hospital and prescription drug services for which an individual received Medicaid medical assistance.
+57 "Services" means nursing facility services, home and community-based services, and 58 related hospital and prescription drug services for which an individual received Medicaid medical 59 assistance.
 This shall include doula services.

-"State Medicaid agency" means the Bureau for Medical Services that is the federally designated single state agency charged with administration and supervision of the state Medicaid program.
+60 "State Medicaid agency" means the Bureau for Medical Services that is the federally 61 designated single state agency charged with administration and supervision of the state Medicaid 62 program.

-ARTICLE 5 MISCELLANEOUS PROVISIONS.
+ARTICLE 5.
+MISCELLANEOUS PROVISIONS.